TeamVault/iOS-iPhone-Pong-Viedeo-Game/README.md

-# iOS_Pong_Game
+# iOS Pong Game
 This is an iOS video game developed for the iPhone.
 It is similar to the classical pong game and it has a star wars theme.
+It can be played by one player but it can be also be played by two players.

 #Video
 https://www.youtube.com/watch?v=K0hdip27c3Y